rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 ## Modus Operandi

 Reduce attack surface by taking **only mission-critical data** across borders.
-To achieve this, personal data that is not mission-critical must be removed from the devices that will travel.
+To achieve this, personal data that is not mission-critical must be removed from the devices that will travel after being backed up to the cloud.
 That is why using a travel specific device can simplify things considerably.

 Always prepare for the worst and hope for the best.

 ### Suitable Hardware

-Only use either business-grade or enterprise grade laptops and phones.
-Consumer devices lack the security hardening and features to be suitable candidates.
+Only use either business-grade or enterprise-grade laptops and phones.
+Consumer-grade devices should be avoided because they lack the security elements and reliability that will allow the necessary hardening that the task requires.

 **Ideal Phones:** All iPhones currently supported by Apple, i.e. receiving security patches, Samsung Galaxy phones currently supported by Samsung.
 These phones are enterprise-grade.
 Google pixel phones currently receiving security updates are also considered enterprise-grade, even if adoption is rare and availability isn't global.
 These phones can be configured with hardened security settings to resist tampering somewhat, and keep data secure.